 - There is high uncertainty about the mechanisms for non-specific effects.
 Our impression is that the mechanisms driving non-specific effects are poorly understood, which leads us to discount them slightly.

-Explanations that would lead us to put less weight on our estimates based on current disease prevalence and more weight on all-cause mortality estimates:
+Explanations that would lead us to put less weight on our estimates based on current disease prevalence and more weight on all-cause mortality estimates include:

 - IHME disease prevalence and etiology data may be incorrect.
-It's possible that the IHME data attribute an incorrect fraction of deaths to vaccine-preventable diseases.
+It's possible that the IHME data underestimate the proportion of deaths that are due to vaccine-preventable diseases.

 - "Non-specific" effects of vaccines.
 Vaccines may have effects on diseases other than the ones they target by generally strengthening infants' health — i.e. by preventing infants from contracting an illness that would have increased their likelihood of dying from some other cause.
 Being vaccinated for, e.g., measles may lower the probability of death from malaria or other infections.